 Client—VTP clients behave the same way as VTP servers, but you cannot create, change, or delete VLANs on a VTP client.

 Transparent—VTP transparent switches do not participate in VTP.
 A VTP transparent switch does not advertise its VLAN configuration and does not synchronize its VLAN configuration based on received advertisements, but transparent switches do forward VTP advertisements that they receive out their trunk ports in VTP Version 2.

 VTP V2 is not much different than VTP V1.
 The major difference is that VTP V2 introduces support for Token Ring VLANs.
 If you use Token Ring VLANs, you must enable VTP V2.
 Otherwise, there is no reason to use VTP V2.
-Changing the VTP version from 1 to 2 will not cause a switch to reload.
+Change of the VTP version from 1 to 2 does not cause a switch to reload.